 I See That I See What You Don’t See is curated by: Angela Rui, design curator and researcher; Marina Otero Verzier, director of Research at Het Nieuwe Instituut and Francien van Westrenen, head of Agency at Het Nieuwe Instituut.

 La XXII Triennale di Milano

-The XXII International Exhibition of La Triennale di Milano, titled Broken Nature: Design Takes on Human Survival, sets out to investigate the potential role of design in restoring the relationships between human beings with their environments, including both natural and social ecosystems.
-Broken Nature will take place from March 1 to September 1, 2019 and is curated by Paola Antonelli, senior curator of Architecture and Design and director of Research & Development at The Museum of Modern Art.
+The XXII International Exhibition of La Triennale di Milano, titled Broken Nature: Design Takes on Human Survival, set out to investigate the potential role of design in restoring the relationships between human beings with their environments, including both natural and social ecosystems.
+Broken Nature took place from March 1 to September 1, 2019 and was curated by Paola Antonelli, senior curator of Architecture and Design and director of Research & Development at The Museum of Modern Art.